Global payments

 Always double-check before making a transfer.

-Common SWIFT Code Errors to Avoid (And How to Avoid Them)
+Common SWIFT Code Errors and How to Avoid Them

-Errors with SWIFT codes can result in exasperating delays.
-These are the most frequent ones to avoid:
+Errors with SWIFT codes can result in delayed or failed payments.
+Here are some of the most common errors and how to avoid them:

-• Using an old SWIFT code – Banks occasionally update their codes, so double-check always.
+• Using an old SWIFT code: Banks occasionally update their codes, so double-check always.
+Always do a double verification before sharing the SWIFT Code with the client.

 Sign Up Infinity